AndreAntunesVieira/console-color/README.md

     ✓ console.blue('This text will be converted to color blue');
     ✓ console.magenta('This text will be converted to color magenta');
     ✓ console.cyan('This text will be converted to color cyan');
-    ✓ console.white('This text will be converted to color white');
-    ✓ console.crimson('This text will be converted to color crimson');
+    ✓ console.white('This text will be converted to color white');  k ✓ console.crimson('This text will be converted to color crimson');

  - Juts Background colors ( Must be used inside console.log() )